-To enroll in Credit Monitoring services at no charge, please log on to https://secure.identityforce.com/benefit/msmc and follow the instructions provided.
+To enroll in credit monitoring services at no charge, please log on to https://secure.identityforce.com/benefit/acrps and follow the instructions provided.
 When prompted please provide the following unique code to receive services:

-.
-Cyberscout is available Monday through Friday, 8:00 a.m. to 8:00 p.m.
-EST. Please note in order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
+In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
 The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.

 We encourage you to take full advantage of this service offering.
-Cyberscout representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+Transunion representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.